-Updates: project board continues to over see progress and all actions on track at last project meeting .
-Heads of terms agreed , awaiting secretary of State Approval.
-Recruitment for commercial manager completed .
-Decision on establishment of company scheduled for December NPA
+Updates: project board continues to over see progress and all actions on track at last project meeting.
+Recruitment for commercial manager completed.
+Decision on establishment of company taken in December 2020.
+Initial Phase 2 decision scheduled for NPA in 2021 to inform ongoing work.